python/cpython/Doc/library/unittest.mock.rst

    are looked up.
 This is normally straightforward, but for a quick guide read :ref:`where to patch <where-to-patch>`.

-As well as a decorator :func:`patch` can be used as a context manager in a with
+In addition to its usage as a decorator, :func:`patch` can be used as a context manager in a with statement:
-statement:

     >>> with patch.object(ProductionClass, 'method', return_value=None) as mock_method:
     ...     thing = ProductionClass()